What this is

 How it works

-- Six Gemini 3.1 Pro specialist agents, each with a specialty-specific tool subset and PubMed MeSH bias.
+- Nine specialist agents, each on a frontier LLM with a specialty-specific tool subset and PubMed MeSH bias.

-- Strict evidence-only rule: every clinical claim must be backed by an
+- Strict evidence-only rule: every clinical claim must be backed by a

-[E#]citation.(judgment)annotations are not accepted. - Discussion loop: round 1 is independent research; subsequent rounds prepend the other specialists' positions plus the board chair's open questions.
-The loop continues until consensus (alignment ≥ 0.85) or a 4-round safety cap.
+[N]citation.(judgment)annotations are not accepted. - Discussion loop: round 1 is independent research; subsequent rounds prepend the other specialists' positions plus the board chair's open questions.
+The loop continues until consensus (alignment ≥ 0.85) or the round cap (2 by default).

 - Live streaming UI via Server-Sent Events — you watch each agent's tool calls, drafts, and the chair's verdict as they happen.